BitcoinDesign/Guide/guide/designing-products/principles.md

 </div>

 Our existing mental models of access to digital services are usernames and passwords controlled by a company with custody of your funds and data.
-With everyone having direct access to the Bitcoin network, we no longer need to design products that require people to delegate control of their funds to middlemen.
+With everyone having direct access to the bitcoin network, we no longer need to design products that require people to delegate control of their funds to middlemen.
 While it comes with greater responsibility, self-custody enables the open financial system of peer-to-peer transactions.

 **Do**
 - Let users control their bitcoin and private keys directly
-- Create an easy path to self-custody for Bitcoin beginners
+- Create an easy path to self-custody for bitcoin beginners

 **Don't**
 - Custody funds for your users